 "I tell you the truth, no servant is greater than his master, nor is a messenger greater than the one who sent him.
-Now that you know these things, you will be blessed if you do them."
-(John 13:12-17)
+Now that you know these things, you will be blessed if you do them" (John 13:12-17).

 Jesus has our good in mind.
 That's why He calls us to serve the way He did.
-He knows that the road to blessing is paved with generous serving of others.
-He must have said this so often that Paul tells church elders, "the Lord Jesus himself said: 'It is more blessed to give than to receive.' " (Acts 20:35)
+He knows the road to blessing is paved by generously serving others.
+He must have said this so often that Paul tells church elders, "the Lord Jesus himself said: 'It is more blessed to give than to receive' " (Acts 20:35).

-So how is serving a blessing?
-Clearly, we can point to the same ways that our world points to when we serve at Christmastime, it makes you feel good to know you helped someone.
-That's true, but God has so much more in store for us than that.
+How is serving a blessing?
+Clearly, it makes you feel good to know you helped someone, and while that's true, God has so much more in store for us than that.

 A lifestyle of serving others cultivates humility in us.
 And, as Ignatius said, "Humility is the mother of all other virtue."
 Out of a humble heart flow the fruits of gratitude, worship, love, contentment, joy, peace...
-God promises to give grace to the humble; exalt the humble (Luke 1:48, James 4:6, 1 Peter 5:5).
-No wonder Jesus promises that we will be blessed if we serve others!
+God promises to give grace to the humble; (Luke 1:48, James 4:6, 1 Peter 5:5).
+No wonder Jesus promises we will be blessed if we serve others!